Thoroughly Tested for Your Safety

 Learn more about each type of test below.

 Bending tests are used to evaluate the mechanical strength of cables and wires under bending stress.
 In application, frequent directional changes over time may lead to cable breaks, especially at weak points.
 With our testing equipment, we simulate various loads and bending radii to ensure that our products reliably withstand the stresses and strains that come with everyday use.
+Click here to read more about bending, why we test it, and how it affects cable performance.

 |Alternating Bending Tests with Two Reels||Alternating Bending Tests with Three Reels|